Once you’ve signed up you’ll be able to post your projects and look for prospective employees.

 Once you’ve posted a project, prospective employees can bid on the project, offering a price and timeline for its completion.

-Once a prospective Virtual Employee has bid on your project, you will be notified in your notification feed (the bell at top right), you will see the bids listed underneath the project on the project page, along with the amount, duration and any notes the Virtual Employee has about the project.
+Once a prospective Freelancer/Virtual Employee has bid on your project, you will be notified in your notification feed (the bell at top right), you will see the bids listed underneath the project on the project page, along with the amount, duration and any notes the Virtual Employee has about the project.

 You can also click on the bidder to view their profile.

-If you’d like to discuss the project more with any of the VE’s before accepting the bid, you can ‘contact’ them by clicking on the ‘Contact’ button.
+If you’d like to discuss the project more with any of the Freelancer/Virtual Employee’s before accepting the bid, you can ‘contact’ them by clicking on the ‘Contact’ button.
 Type your message and the bidder will receive it.
 If they reply, you’ll get a notification in your notifications feed.
 You can also access the message area via the ‘Inbox’ link in your account dropdown menu.

 Accepting a bid